prorelsim/prorelsimOLD.github.io/index.md

 Youth teams would play in local leagues based on a regional or state wide distribution.
 National youth leagues may not be feasible but one off youth tournaments where the nations best youth teams meet would be or already is a reality.

 ##### [](#header-5)The dream
 One or more people or organisations invest/buy/setup in a soccer club.
 They hire, buy or build a stadium, training facility, administrative headquarters and a youth academy.
 They hire managers, coaches, physios as well as administrative staff for general day to day running and commercial activities.
 They build up a roster of players by using their financial resources to sign the best players they can.
-They enter the soccer prymid at the lowest level.
+They enter the soccer pyramid at the lowest level.
 Each season they improve their facilities, players & coaches.
 They gain promotion and with it higher commercial income, better chance of signing a higher calibre of player, more awareness about their club on a local, regional, state level.

 Developing your own players, investing in your scouting networks, hiring competent coaches and managers, managing your finances responsibly, signing and loaning good players, selling home grown players for a profit and being able to replace them.

 Each city or town will have at least one soccer team.

-America one of only 3 countries that don't use a promotion/relegation structure.

 Data
 - States